Anime

 sprite.json file manually 😅

-• You can include a maximum of 20 polos in your mod.
+• You can include a maximum of 20 polos in your mod (same number as your loops and pictos).

 • SWF file size must be 164x380px (will be 328x760px once exported as a PNG sprite).